pbkware/js-utils/etc/sysutils.api.md

     constructor(enumName: string, outOfOrderInfoElementIndex: number, infoDescription: string);
 }

-// Warning: (ae-missing-release-tag) "Err" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class Err<T = undefined, E = string> {
     constructor(error: E);